Men forced to rape family members in Ethiopia's Tigray, U.N. says | Politics

 Men forced to rape family members in Ethiopia's Tigray, U.N. says

-More than 500 rape cases have been reported to five clinics in Ethiopia's Tigray region, the United Nations said on Thursday, warning that the actual numbers were likely to be much higher due to stigma and a lack of health services.
+More than 500 rape cases have been reported to five clinics in Ethiopia's Tigray region, the United Nations said on Thursday, warning that the actual numbers might be far higher.
 "Women say they have been raped by armed actors, they also told stories of gang rape, rape in front of family members and men being forced to rape their own family members under the threat of violence," Wafaa Said, deputy U.N. aid coordinator in Ethiopia, said in a briefing to U.N. member states in New York.

 She said at least 516 rape cases had been reported by five medical facilities in Mekelle, Adigrat, Wukro, Shire and Axum.
 "Given the fact that most health facilities are not functioning and also the stigma associated with rape, it is projected that actual numbers are much higher," she added.

-A dozen top U.N. officials called on Monday for a stop to indiscriminate and targeted attacks against civilians in Tigray, particularly calling out reports of rape and "other horrific forms of sexual violence."
-Fighting in Tigray broke out in November between government troops and the region's former ruling party, the Tigray People's Liberation Front.
-Ethiopian Prime Minister Abiy Ahmed has also said troops from neighboring Eritrea were in the region.

-The Ethiopian government takes the allegations of sexual violence "very seriously" and has deployed a fact-finding mission, Ethiopia's U.N. ambassador, Taye Atskeselassie Amde, told Reuters.
+Ethiopia's U.N. ambassador, Taye Atskeselassie Amde, told Reuters his government took the allegations of sexual violence "very seriously" and had deployed a fact-finding mission.
 "Ethiopia has a zero-tolerance policy for sexual crimes and anyone found responsible for the despicable acts will be held accountable to the fullest extent of the law," he said.

-"Most of the internally displaced people left with nothing more than the clothes they were wearing.
-They are generally traumatized and tell stories of the difficult journey they took in search of safety.
-Some reported walking for two weeks and some as far as 500 km," Said said on Thursday.
-"Of the people who traveled with them, some were reportedly killed, particularly youngsters, people were reportedly beaten, women were subject to rape, some were pregnant and delivered on the way losing their babies," she said.
+Dozens of witnesses in Tigray have told Reuters that soldiers from neighbouring Eritrea routinely killed civilians, gang-raped and tortured women and looted households and crops during the conflict.
+Eritrea's Information Minister Yemane Gebremeskel, responding in general terms to the U.N. briefing, said on Friday that sexual violence and rape "are an abomination to Eritrean society" and should be harshly punished if they occurred.

+Eritrea has repeatedly denied its troops were in Tigray, although Ethiopian Prime Minister Abiy Ahmed on Tuesday acknowledged Eritrean troops were present in the region.
+A dozen top U.N. officials called on Monday for an end to indiscriminate and targeted attacks against civilians in Tigray, particularly calling out reports of rape and "other horrific forms of sexual violence."

 The United Nations has raised concerns about atrocities, while U.S. Secretary of State Antony Blinken has described acts carried out as ethnic cleansing.
 Ethiopia rejected Blinken's allegation.
-This week, Abiy acknowledged for the first time that atrocities such as rape had been committed and said any soldiers committing crimes would be punished.
+Abiy on Tuesday acknowledged for the first time that atrocities such as rape had been committed and said any soldiers committing crimes would be punished.

-Dozens of witnesses in Tigray have told Reuters that Eritrean soldiers routinely killed civilians, gang-raped and tortured women and looted households and crops.
-Eritrea has not responded to queries on reports of atrocities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)